Aryannjainnn/EmployeeKHOJO.ai/README.md

 ## What Is This?

-EmployeeKHOJO.ai is an end-to-end intelligent search and retrieval system built for HR candidate shortlisting.
+EmployeeKHOJO.ai is an end-to-end intelligent search and retrieval system built for HR shortlisting candidates.
 Given a natural-language recruiter query like *"senior Python developer fintech 5 years no Java"*, the system identifies intent, expands the query, retrieves relevant candidates through multiple complementary signals, re-ranks them intelligently, and explains every result in plain English — all in a single pipeline.

 ---